ClariceBoldDev/M1-JavelinPolishers/README.md

 ## **Credits**

-Firstly I'd love to give a big shout out and thank you to my fellow students, particularly my cohort who have been a great support and help over the weeks.
+June 23 Cohort: Firstly I'd love to give a big shout out and thank you to my fellow students, particularly my cohort who have been a great support and help over the weeks.

-I would like to thank my mentor for being approachable, helpful, and on the ball!
-He took the time to listen and speak to me with understanding and kindness that really made all the difference.
+David Bowers: I would like to thank my mentor for being approachable, helpful, and on the ball.
+He tookhas the time to listen and speak to me with understanding and kindness that really made all the difference.

-I would like to thank my cohort facilitator for keeping my interest and helping the team grow, those weekly planners made a world of difference in the first few weeks!
+Iris Smok: I would like to thank my cohort facilitator for keeping my interest and helping the team grow, those weekly planners made a world of difference in the first few weeks!

-A big thanks to the Code Institute staff for all their help
+A big thanks to the Code Institute staff for all their help.

-I couldn't have found out half the information I needed without Slack and the community of students, mentors, staff alumni, and my peers who helped me keep going!
+I couldn't have found out half the information I needed without Slack and the community of students, mentors, staff alumni, and my peers who helped me keep going.